 For CO1 you will need to submit a report, answering individual questions for three case studies.
 This assignment help has been created to assist you in finding academic references to support your report.

-Information for CO1 is available on your Course Outline, page 6.
+Information for CO1 is available on your Course Outline.
 Please see your course outline and course site for the full assessment details, case studies and questions.

 Before you start searching you should: